eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_discovery/index.md

 ```{warning}
 The binding of volume `C:/tmp/application.properties` to `/application/application.properties` is tested using Windows Powershell.
 Other terminals might run into an error.
 ```

+## Virtual Machine
+Eclipse BaSyx provides the AAS Discovery Service as a virtual machine image for Oracle VirtualBox and VMware Workstation Player.

+The image can be found [here](https://oc.iese.de/index.php/s/9JyJAuOlhh9vMUu).
+How to use it is described [here](../../../user_tutorials/virtualmachines/alpine_virtualmachine_setup_use.md).

 ## Swagger UI
 In the Swagger UI, you can find the API documentation for the AAS Discovery Service.